valancej/anchore-blogs/content/vulndb/README.md

 ![alt text](images/vulndb_comparison.png)

-As shown above, VulnDB provides our customers with more vulnerability data, allowing them to make more informed vulnerability and policy management decisions around their container image workloads.
+As shown above, VulnDB provides our customers with additional vulnerability data than what is available publically.
+Allowing development, security, and operations teams to make more informed vulnerability and policy management decisions around their container image workloads.